By Sarah Sturgess

 We often talk about ‘the war for talent’ and this phrase is never truer than in the health and social work sector.
 Here, competition to attract and retain people is fierce.
 And, whether you’re flying the universally blue flag of the NHS, or you’re a private care organisation competing to attract people from a shallow talent pool, the ability to stand out from the crowd and articulate your offer is often the winning difference.

 We can’t shy away from the fact that right now, times are tough.
-The impending news of Brexit is looming over everyone, creating an air of uncertainty that has impacted EU nursing registrations.
+The Brexit is creating an air of uncertainty that has impacted EU nursing registrations.
 Worse, the bursaries to train nurses have been replaced by loans.
 While an ageing population of care workers and an equally ageing population of care users with increasingly complex health care needs, is a healthcare time bomb just waiting to happen.
 But help is at hand.

 We can’t change the current political landscape or influence the impact this has on society.
 What we are doing at SMRS though, is working with healthcare organisations to identify what it is that makes them uniquely different and creating truthful and compelling employer brands which get that message out there.
 It’s something we love doing and, d’you know what?
 We’re pretty good at it.